 Just as pilots have a plan, investors also need to have a plan to follow when their investments are not going according to plan.
-The last couple of years have provided investors ample unplanned and unforeseen investment turbulence.
-A pandemic, a supply chain crisis, the highest inflation rate in our lifetimes, and the prospects of another world war in Europe have certainly rocked the investment world and caused even the best-made investment plans to not go according to plan.
+The last couple of years have provided investors ample unplanned and unforeseen market turbulence.
+A pandemic, a supply chain crisis, the highest inflation rate in our lifetimes, and the prospects of another world war in Europe have certainly rocked the investment world.
+It’s even caused the best-made investment plans to not go according to plan.

 Investors should always be asking, “what is my plan when things temporarily aren’t going according to plan?”
-Let me share with you the Peterson Wealth Advisors’ perspective and what we are doing for our clients when it appears that things aren’t going according to plan due to ‘investment turbulence’.
+Let me share with you the Peterson Wealth Advisors’ perspective and what we are doing for our clients.
+Especially when it appears that things aren’t going according to plan due to ‘investment turbulence’.

 Embrace the Volatility

 First, temporary downturns are not a deviation from the plan.
 Rather, they are an expected part of the plan.
-Stock and bond market downturns are always temporary, and historically the duration of almost every major decline is measured in months, not years.
+Stock and bond market downturns are always temporary.
+Historically the duration of almost every major decline is measured in months, not years.
 The media would have you think that market corrections, “are unexpected events that are shocking in both their occurrence as well as their impact.”
-As investors with longer-term perspectives, we understand that the price you pay for inflation beating investment returns consist of enduring occasional periods of market volatility.
+As investors with longer-term perspectives, we understand that the price you pay for inflation-beating investment returns consist of enduring occasional periods of market volatility.
 Few of us would pass up a Hawaiian vacation because there will surely be some turbulence in our flight to and from Hawaii.
 We likewise need to keep temporary market downturns in perspective and remember that turbulence is a planned for event.

 Even though the exact timing of a correction is difficult, we should expect and even embrace market volatility.
-Investors should seize the opportunity to make wise tax moves during declining markets by doing Roth conversions, rebalancing portfolios, tax-loss harvesting, and then be opportunistic by purchasing depreciated equities while they are being sold on discount.
+Investors should seize the opportunity to make wise tax moves during declining markets by doing Roth conversions, rebalancing portfolios, and tax-loss harvesting.
+They should also be opportunistic by purchasing depreciated equities while they are being sold on discount.

 Navigating retirement with a plan that establishes investment goals and appropriately harvests gains can bring order, discipline, peace of mind, and added security to the retiree.

-Flexibility gives you room for error and giving yourself a margin of error is the only way to safely navigate the world of investing, which is governed by probabilities, not certainties.
+Flexibility gives you room for error.
+Giving yourself a margin of error is the only way to safely navigate the world of investing.
+The world of investing is governed by probabilities, not certainties.